Menu

 Omitting Namespace

-You might see some C++ programs that runs without the standard namespace library.
-The using namespace std line can be omitted and replaced with the std keyword, followed by the :: operator for some objects:
+You might see some C++ programs that run without the standard namespace line.
+The using namespace std; statement can be omitted, and replaced with the std keyword followed by the :: operator, for some objects (like std::cout in the example below):

 Example